The writing process

-Ideas can pop up anytime – always have pen and paper ready!
+Ideas can pop up anytime – always have pen and paper in close reach!

-You might not always have a pen and paper to hand, but you probably have a cellphone close by.
-Write down your ideas in a text message, a note page on your phone, or you can even make a voice recording.
+If you don’t have a pen and paper when an idea comes to you, you may have a mobile phone at hand.
+Write down the idea as an SMS or on a note page on your phone, or you may even make a voice recording.

 # Mind map

-Write the main idea/topic you will be working with in the middle of a sheet of paper.
+Write your main idea/topic in the middle of a sheet of paper.

-Write down any new ideas or connections that you come up with – be spontaneous!
+Write down the ideas as they come to you – be spontaneous!

-Finally, look for any connections or ideas that you want to highlight, focus on, and potentially develop further.
+Finally, Look for connections and relationships between ideas that you want to highlight, focus on, and potentially develop further.